 "It is impossible to resist its Andalusian charm, the flamenco, tapas, wine and sun.
 I love it!
 Maybe I’ll never return home."

-Some people adore Barcelona, Madrid or even Valencia, but I believe they don’t have any idea about the real Spain.
-The most beautiful city in Spain, the very heart of it, and the best-kept secret for many tourists is definitely Seville!
+Some people adore Barcelona, Madrid or even Valencia, but I believe the most beautiful city in Spain—the very heart of it—and the best-kept secret for many tourists is definitely Seville!
 It is impossible to resist its Andalusian charm, the flamenco, tapas, wine and sun.
 I love it!
 Maybe I’ll never return home.

 This event is actually just a fair.
-But what kind of a fair!
-I have never seen anything like it before.
-It lasts for one week, and most of the locals take the entire week off so that they can participate and spend time with their family and friends.
-You can probably surmise that this means the whole of Seville is there!
-Everybody is on their feet, talking, dancing, drinking and eating.
-This goes on for seven days straight and lasts all day and night.
+But what a fair!
+I have never seen anything like it.
+It lasts for seven days, and most of the locals take the entire week off so that they can participate and spend time with their family and friends.
+You could very well assume that the whole of Seville is there, with everybody on their feet, talking, dancing, drinking and eating.

 For me, it all looked like one wonderful journey through time and space.
-At the entrance, I was impressed right away with the gate that gets specially designed and constructed each year.
-Once you pass the entrance, you find yourself in the middle of colourful stands of all different sizes and colours, where the music never stops playing, and everybody is dancing “las sevillanas”, the typical dance that originated from Flamenco and is very characteristic for Seville and this fair.
+Once you pass the magnificent entrance (specially designed and constructed each year), you find yourself in the middle of colourful stands of all different sizes, where the music never stops playing, and everybody is dancing “las sevillanas”, the typical dance of the fair.

-The streets between the stands are full with carriages, horses, and people dressed in their traditional clothes – men are mainly dressed in suits and women wear colourful dresses and flowers in their hair.
+The streets between the stands are bursting with carriages, horses, and revellers dressed in their traditional clothes—men are mainly decked out in suits, and women wear colourful dresses and flowers in their hair.

 The gate at the entrance and the atmosphere would have most likely been the only things I would have experienced if I hadn’t attended with my friend Christina, a Spanish girl with her own stand.
 This is unique to Seville’s fair, as most fairs in other Spanish cities (particularly in the south) have stands open to anyone.
 Here, there are only a few large stands open to the public while the rest of them are private ones that you can only visit if you get an invitation from the owner.
 I realised fairly quickly that this is quite difficult if you are not from Seville, but somehow I made it!

-Once we arrived at the fair, and every time I met some of her friends, she introduced me with: “Ivana -Señorita sevillana de Belgrado”, which means “Ivana, Sevillian lady from Belgrade”.
-Together with my dress, my hairstyle and my medium knowledge of the Spanish language, I felt more and more confused with every new person I met, but at the same time, the whole experience made for some incredible stories and inside jokes.
+Every time I met some of her friends, she introduced me with: “Ivana -Señorita Sevillana de Belgrado”, which means “Ivana, Sevillian lady from Belgrade”.
+Together with my dress, hairstyle and medium knowledge of the Spanish language, I caused more and more confusion with every new person I met.
+But in the end it didn’t matter—we all just laughed and had fun together.

-On the very first day, we arrived at the fair at 2 pm and didn’t get back home until around 6 am the next morning.
+On the first day, we arrived at the fair at 2 pm and didn’t get back home until around 6 am the next morning.
 And that was only the first day!
-Within the next few days, I got to visit some other stands, try more of the typical Spanish food, learn to dance the first steps of the “las sevillanas”, ride on a carriage and carousel (of course there was an amusement park at the fair!), meet many of Christina’s friends and family, practice Spanish, and enjoy one of the best events in Europe.
+The rest of the week I got to visit some other stands, try more of the typical Spanish food, learn to dance the first steps of the “las sevillanas”, ride on a carriage and carousel (of course there was an amusement park at the fair!), meet many of Christina’s friends and family, practice Spanish, and enjoy one of the best events in Europe.

-This trip was just one wonderful, unforgettable experience and I hope I will get the chance to do it again someday!
+Exploring Seville has been an unforgettable experience, giving me some of my most incredible stories and treasured memories.
+I hope I will get the chance to do it again someday!